timescale/docs/migrate/live-migration.md

 </Tab>
 <Tab title="From AWS RDS">

-To migrate your data from an Amazon RDS instance to a Timescale Cloud service, you extract the data to an intermediary EC2 Ubuntu instance in the same AWS region as your RDS instance.
+To migrate your data from an Amazon RDS Postgres instance to a Timescale Cloud service, you extract the data to an intermediary
+EC2 Ubuntu instance in the same AWS region as your RDS instance.
 You then upload your data to a Timescale Cloud service.
 To make this process as painless as possible, ensure that the intermediary machine has enough CPU and disk space to rapidy extract and store your data before uploading to Timescale Cloud.